mbullington/dhcurve/README.md

 npm install dhcurve --save
 ```

 dhcurve is a lower-level ECC and ECDH library for JavaScript.
 It works in the browser, on node.js 0.10.x, 0.12.x, and io.js.
-On node-like platforms, dhcurve is backed by OpenSSL.
-In the browser it uses sjcl.
+While running in node.js environment on \*nix platforms, dhcurve is backed by OpenSSL.
+In the browser (and in a node.js environment in Windows) it uses sjcl.

 Contributing
 ===